1. Saving Your Life

 For example, if we are going from Queens-Flushing in New York metropolitan area back to mid New Jersey,

-shorter route.
-But such shorter route can be horrible because we will run into terrible traffic jams at Midtown
+the shorter route.
+But such shorter route can be horrible because we will run into terrible traffic jams at

-Tunnel, in Manhattan and at Lincoln Tunnel.
-On the other hand, if we specify Verrazano Bridge as a Via Point,
+Midtown Tunnel, in Manhattan and at Lincoln Tunnel.
+On the other hand, if we specify Verrazano Bridge as a

-then the new route planned by the GPS navigator will go through Verrazano Bridge to come back to mid New
+Via Point, then the new route planned by the GPS navigator will go through Verrazano Bridge to come back to

-Jersey, thereby avoiding all those terrible traffic jams at Midtown Tunnel, in Manhattan and at Lincoln Tunnel.
+mid New Jersey, thereby avoiding all those terrible traffic jams at Midtown Tunnel, in Manhattan and at Lincoln

-Such new route is certainly much better as my preferred route to avoid all those heavy traffic jams even though
+Tunnel.
+Such new route is certainly much better as my preferred route to avoid all those heavy traffic jams

 4.4.1.
 Elimination of Driving Stress: You may wonder if I know the preferred route, why do I still need the